cob/cob-cli/README.md

  By default a new repo will be created in the cob gitlab account, [https://gitlab.com/cob](https://gitlab.com/cob).
  The `--repoaccount` option allows the use of a different account.

+ In adition to setting up the local repository `cob-cli init` also creates the `.git/hooks/commit-msg` file.
+This will make set mandatory the use of [conventionalcommits](www.conventionalcommits.org) for the commit messages to the project.

 ---

 ### cob-cli customize